Ilievski-Daniel/ec2-nginx/README.md

     terraform destroy
     ```
     **Note**: Be cautious when running the terraform destroy command, as it will permanently delete the AWS resources associated with this configuration.

+## GitHub Actions Pipeline

+This project includes a GitHub Actions pipeline that automates the Terraform infrastructure deployment.

+The pipeline is triggered on every push to any branch and on every pull request.

 ### Pipeline Steps

 - **Lint**: Performs a lint check on the Terraform code to ensure consistent formatting using `terraform fmt`.